Búho de Anteojos

 Amazon Region: The Spectacled Owl is common in the Amazon rainforest, where dense tree coverage provides ideal hunting and nesting sites.
 This region includes parts of the departments of Amazonas, Caquetá, Guaviare, and Guainía.

 Andean Region: This owl can also be found in the Andean foothills (particularly in the western and central Andes).
 It inhabits areas in departments such as Antioquia, Caldas, Risaralda, and Quindío.
-The altitudinal range typically varies from 1,000 to 2,200 meters above sea level.
+To 1,400 m.

 Caribbean Region: In the Caribbean region, its presence is more localized but can be found in forested areas, including parts of the Sierra Nevada de Santa Marta and northern Antioquia.